TheUltraCode/HFSLIP_TOOLS/README.md

   Official archived download: https://web.archive.org/web/20120428225057/http://www.nu2.nu/bbie/

-- **boot.bin**
+- **[2k/xp]boot.bin**

+  (c) Microsoft

-  Presumably the boot partition of an NT5 setup disc (whether that is 2000 or XP, I am unsure) provided by evgnb with HFSLIP 1.7.11u.
-I have used this image for both 2000 and XP HFSLIP attempts successfully, but you can run `bbie.exe` with your own setup disc/ISO and create a fresh `boot.bin` image if desired.
+  The boot partitions of a Windows 2000 SP4 and Windows XP SP3 setup disc, respectively.
+Before running hfslip, just make a copy of the desired image file in the HFTOOLS directory and rename it to `boot.bin`.
+You can run `bbie.exe` with your own setup disc/ISO and create a fresh `boot.bin` image if desired.

 - **CDIMAGE.exe** (v2.52)